circulosmeos/gztool/README.md

         $ gztool -b 1m test.gz

 * **Supervise an still-growing gzip file and generate the index for it on-the-fly**.
-The index file name will be `openldap.log.gzi` in this case. `gztool` will execute until the gzip-file data is terminated.
+The index file name will be `openldap.log.gzi` in this case. `gztool` will execute until interrupted (it can also stop at first end-of-gzip data with `-E`).

         $ gztool -S openldap.log.gz